ddialar/graphql.directives.101/README.md

 Into the [src/graphql](https://github.com/ddialar/graphql.directives.101/tree/auth_directive/src/graphql) folder, you will find a new dolder named `directives` where the `AuthDirective` business logic is implemented.

-In addition, the [schema.graphql](https://github.com/ddialar/graphql.directives.101/blob/auth_directive/src/graphql/schema.graphql) file has been also edited in order to define the `@auth` directive.
+In addition, if you check the [schema.graphql](https://github.com/ddialar/graphql.directives.101/blob/auth_directive/src/graphql/schema.graphql) file, you can see that it has been also edited in order to define the `@auth` directive.

-Now, with Insomnia open, you can run the request `Get all users GUEST` contained into the `Auth Directive` folder.
+Now, comming back to Insomnia, you can run the request `Get all users GUEST` contained into the `Auth Directive` folder.

 You can check that if you run the query (`ctrl + enter` or `cmd + enter`), you receive a non authorized error.